 The North American Lionhead Rabbit Club has slightly different rules.

-Their rule is an adult Lionhead should not exceed a weight of 3 pounds 12 ounces and their ear length can’t exceed 3 1/2 inches.
+Their rule is that an adult Lionhead should not exceed a weight of 3 pounds 12 ounces, and their ear length can’t exceed 3 1/2 inches.

 They also say that young lion-headed rabbits must weigh at least 1 pound and 10 ounces to be entered into an exhibition.